vectordotdev/vector/rfcs/2022-04-20-12187-log-namespacing.md

 ## Plan Of Attack

 - Complete the proof of concept PR for the Data Agent Logs source. ([12218](https://github.com/vectordotdev/vector/pull/12218))
-- Add log namespace support to each source
+- Add log namespace support to each component